AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-a-local-aem-development-environment.md

 ## Install local AEM Instances

-When we refer to a local AEM instance, we are talking about a copy of Adobe Experience Manager that is running on a developer’s personal machine. ***All*** AEM development should start by writing and running code against a local AEM instance.
+When we refer to a local AEM instance, we are talking about a copy of Adobe Experience Manager that is running on a developer's personal machine. ***All*** AEM development should start by writing and running code against a local AEM instance.

 If you are new to AEM, there are two basic run modes can be installed: ***Author*** and ***Publish***.
 The ***Author*** [runmode](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/configure-runmodes.html)  is the environment that digital marketers will use to create and manage content.
-When developing **most** of the time you will be deploying code to an Author instance.
+When developing **most** of the time you are deploying code to an Author instance.
 This allows you to create new pages as well as add and configure components.
 AEM Sites is a WYSIWYG authoring CMS and therefore most of the CSS and JavaScript can be tested against an authoring instance.

 It is also *critical* test code against a local ***Publish*** instance.
 The ***Publish*** instance is the AEM environment that visitors to your website will interact with.
 While the ***Publish*** instance is the same technology stack as the ***Author*** instance, there are some major distinctions with configurations and permissions.
 Code should *always* be tested against a local ***Publish*** instance before being promoted to higher level environments.